Why was the Residency Match implemented?

 Can I withdraw from the match process?

-You may withdraw from the match process by submitting a request in writing to the residency program administrator of the CNME Recognized Sponsor School to which you have applied.
+You may withdraw from the match process by submitting a request in writing to the AANMC and residency program administrator of the CNME recognized sponsor school to which you have applied.
 If a candidate withdraws prior to the match, the candidate will be excluded from being offered a residency position from the participating sites during the current match cycle.
-If a candidate withdraws after the deadline closes to submit the RMRF, the candidate shall forfeit his/her matched position and will not be allowed to participate in future match cycles for an additional two years.
+If a candidate withdraws after the deadline closes for the match, then the candidate shall forfeit his/her matched position and will not be allowed to participate in future match cycles for an additional two years.